marcoobaid/oblinux/README.md

 sudo pacman -S archiso

-To do : next - change name Arch Linux to Carli
+To do : next - change name Arch Linux to OBLinux